-At Beacon Primary we have a bespoke curriculum, underpinned by academic research (e.g. EEF), that promotes positive attitudes to learning for all pupils.
-We educate the whole child with a focus on SEMH.
-It is a topic led, contextual, child focused curriculum encompassing progressive skills and opportunities for outdoor learning throughout all areas of the National Curriculum.
+At Beacon Primary we have a bespoke curriculum that promotes positive attitudes to learning for all pupils.
+We educate the whole child with a focus on SEMH and behaviour.
+This means that PSHE is woven throughout everything we do, as well as taught discretely following National PSHE Association guidance.

 The curriculum at Beacon Primary: